polterguy/polterguy.github.io/index.md

 future, triggered by some action, or at a specific date and time.
 This gives you the most important features from Microsoft Workflow Foundation, without the weird and difficult to understand XML syntax.
 Magic workflows also perfectly integrates with .Net Core, contrary to MWF that only works for .Net Framework.

-Hyperlambda arguably gives you the same dynamic features that Logic Apps and scheduled Azure functions in combination gives you.
-Below is a screenshot of how you can manage your Magic workflows using the dashboard.
+Below is a screenshot of how you can manage your tasks using the Magic Dashboard.

 ![Managing and scheduling your persisted tasks](https://servergardens.files.wordpress.com/2020/09/task-scheduler.png)